bengrunfeld/study-notes/cheesemaking/cheese_science.md

 Calf lipase is the mildest, kid is intermediate, lamb is the strongest.
 You can also buy blends.

-Adding extra lipase in the fashion is *always* options, but it is the only way to truly duplicate traditional cheeses.
+Adding extra lipase in the fashion is *always* optional, but it is the only way to truly duplicate traditional cheeses.

 Vegetarian-based lipase is not really available for artisan home-made cheese.
 It exists for larger industrial processed cheeses, though.